 Notice that the per share cost ($45.52) has been computed after adding the brokerage commission ($100) to the total cost of shares ($227,500).
 This per share cost basis will be used to calculate any gain or loss at the time of sale of these shares.

 Marketable securities account is a control account.
-If Fine company purchases shares of another company, it will record a similar entry (i.e., marketable securities will be debited and cash will be credited).
+For instance, if Fine Company acquires the shares of another company, it will record a similar journal entry (i.e., marketable securities will be debited and cash will be credited).
 A marketable securities subsidiary ledger account will, however, be required in the books of Fine Company to keep a separate record of the securities of each company.

-The cash used to purchase marketable securities is classified as investing cash outflow and is reported in the investing activities section of statement of cash flows.
+The cash used to purchase marketable securities is essentially an investing cash outflow and is reported as such in investing activities section of the statement of cash flows.
 The line item used for reporting purpose is “purchase of marketable securities”.